MadameSardine/takeaway/model.md

 ### Customer (order, takeaway)
 * can select dishes from menu
-* can place orders at takeaways
+* can place an order
+* can cancel an order

 ### Menu (dish)
 * shows list of dishes